Ontology Object Properties are Data Model Associative Entities – not Relationships

 Semantic Enterprise Information Architecture Use Case

-Presume the BA did a perfect job defining the requirements and defining the information.
-Examples may be financial messages as in ISO 20020 or the thousand of pages the Enterprise Data Management Council team gathered in interviews and joint development sessions from subject matter experts in the FIBO content groups.
+Let’s presume the BA perfectly defined the requirements and the information.
+Examples may be financial messages, as in ISO 20020, or the thousands of pages the Enterprise Data Management Council team gathered in interviews and joint development sessions with subject matter experts in the FIBO content groups.

-• The Ontologist extends the use case and designing an optimal RDF/OWL.
+• The Ontologist extends the use case and designs an optimal RDF/OWL.

-The CODT approach is to look at the derived data model not as a translation of model objects, but as coming as close as possible to the optimal model a data architect would design.
+The CODT approach considers the derived data model not as a translation of model objects but as coming as close as possible to the optimal model a data architect would design.

-The next sections examine the design issues of the conventional transformation of object properties into relationships, can show the correct design in FIB-DM.
+The next sections examine the design issues of the conventional transformation of object properties into relationships and show the correct design in FIB-DM.

 Shortcomings of the object property to relationship mapping